PCA&D grad Sara Kay moves her fine art to the human form

 Fine art on the human form

-For Kay, there are many parallels between her studies in Fine Art and the tattoo style for which she is well-known and regarded.
+For Kay, there are many parallels between her studies in Illustration and the tattoo style for which she is well-known and regarded.
 She uses the skills she developed in “design and color theory, general drawing skills, the ability to render and use a general reference,” in working with pigments and creating different effects with them.
 There’s a definitely painterly vibe to her style, and that’s no accident.

 Take her watercolor-like pieces, for example.
 “It was something that clicked,” Kay says.
 “I understand what a brushstroke looks like; I know what it looks like on canvas or paper.
 (Success in the style) is the ability to mimic what a loaded paintbrush would be like or, if you hit a canvas with a loaded paintbrush and it’s dripping, what would that look like?”